By utilizing appearance modifiers, you can further customize the appearance of your GuiObjects.

 Corners

-The UICorner instance applies deformation to all four corners of its parent GuiObject.
+The UICorner instance applies deformation to the corners of its parent GuiObject.
 You can control the applied radius through the CornerRadius property using either Scale or Offset.

 Scale rounds the corners to a percentage based on the total length of the shortest edge of the parent, meaning that a scale of 0.5 or higher deforms the parent into a "pill" shape, regardless of its width or height.
 Offset rounds the corners to a specific number of pixels, regardless of the width/height of the parent.